8 Ways to Reduce Gas and Farting

 More than 500 diverse species of bacteria reside in the human gut and probiotics are useful in replenishing the concentration of healthy bacteria that thrive (12).
 Natural food sources of probiotics can be found in coconut water kefir, coconut milk kefir, kombucha, yogurt and fermented veggies like sauerkraut and kimchii.

 Improving the balance of the gut microflora is critical to reducing the occupancy of harmful microbes that can lead to excessive gas accumulation.
 Learn more about why maintaining an optimal gut environment is key to your health in this article here.
-Needless to say, but adding in healthy microbes to repopulate the gut is critical to reduce gas formation.
+Needless to say, adding healthy microbes to repopulate the gut is critical to reducing gas formation.

 reduce gas